GIRL IN A BOX

 Paldrom Catharine Collins spent five years in a traditional Tibetan Buddhist monastery, an experience that continues to shape her life and work.

-In this video, Paldrom reflects on the path that led to Girl in a Box.
+In this short video, Paldrom shares the story behind Girl in a Box